 Many programs use fopen(), fread(), and fwrite() to create and manage files of data in home-grown formats.
 SQLite works particularly well as a replacement for these ad hoc data files.

 For programs that have a lot of data that must be sifted and sorted in diverse ways, it is often easier and quicker to load the data into an in-memory SQLite database and use queries with joins and ORDER BY clauses to extract the data in the form and order needed rather than to try to code the same operations manually.
 Using an SQL database internally in this way also gives the program greater flexibility since new columns and indices can be added without having to recode every query.

 Experienced SQL users can employ the command-line sqlite program to analyze miscellaneous datasets.
-Raw data can be imported using the COPY command, then that data can be sliced and diced to generate a myriad of summary reports.
+Raw data can be imported from CSV files, then that data can be sliced and diced to generate a myriad of summary reports.
 Possible uses include website log analysis, sports statistics analysis, compilation of programming metrics, and analysis of experimental results.

 If you are writing a client application for an enterprise database engine, it makes sense to use a generic database backend that allows you to connect to many different kinds of SQL database engines.
 It makes even better sense to go ahead and include SQLite in the mix of supported database and to statically link the SQLite engine in with the client.
 That way the client program can be used standalone with an SQLite data file for testing or for demonstrations.